PowerShell/PowerShell/docs/learning-powershell/using-vscode.md

 * **OS X**: follow the installation instructions on the [Running VS Code on OS X](https://code.visualstudio.com/docs/setup/osx) page

+  **NOTE:** On OS X you must install OpenSSL for the PowerShell extension to work correctly.
+The easiest way to
+            accomplish this is to install [Homebrew](http://brew.sh/) and then run `brew install openssl`.
+The PowerShell extension will now be able to load successfully.

 * **Windows**: follow the installation instructions on the [Running VS Code on Windows](https://code.visualstudio.com/docs/setup/windows) page